martimy/clab_yang/tutorial.md

 - `--path` Specifies the path to the specific configuration data (paths will be discussed later).
 Notice that the path includes the name of the interface and the index of the subinterface.
 - `-t config`: Specifies that only configuration data is requested (this excludes statistics, for example).

 The output shown above is in JSON format, which is the default.
-Use `flat` format to display the
+Use `flat` format to display the interface configuration in xpath-style paths:

 ```
 $ gnmic -a router1 get --path /interface[name=ethernet-1/21]/subinterface[index=0] -t config --format flat
 srl_nokia-interfaces:interface[name=ethernet-1/21]/subinterface[index=0]/admin-state: enable